This year, IBM announced the world’s first integrated quantum computing system.

 What is quantum computing?

-Recently WIRED challenged IBM’s Dr Talia Gershon (Senior Manager, Quantum Research) to explain quantum computing to 5 different people; a child, teen, a university student, a grad student and a professional.
+Last year WIRED challenged IBM’s Dr Talia Gershon (Director, Research Strategy & Growth Initiatives) to explain quantum computing to 5 different people; a child, teen, a university student, a grad student and a professional.

 “Get ready to think outside a box you didn’t know existed” – Charles Bennett